Is Ricotta Cheese Safe During Pregnancy? (Updated 2026 Guide)

 • Ricotta left at room temperature for more than 2 hours

-• Ricotta past its expiration date or with off smells or discoloration
+• Ricotta past its expiration date or with an off smell or appearance

 Most Common Ingredients in Ricotta Cheese Products